JoseVeraReyes/pythonrecursos/Data Motion Challenge #31/readme.md

 Question 2

 Write a query to find out which manufacturer is associated with the drugs that were not profitable and how much money CVS lost on these drugs.
 Output the manufacturer, number of drugs and total losses.
 Total losses should be in absolute value.
 Display the results with the highest losses on top.

+  Insight: Johnson & Johnson's losses were the highest at $894,913.13 followed by Eli Lilly's $447,352.90 and Biogen's $417,018.89

 Question 3